spencersokol/simple-posts/README.md

 3. `contentDir` defaults to the `/src/content` folder in the project.
 4. `additionalPostTypes` allows you to add custom post types beyond `page` and `post`.
 5. `postFactory` defaults to the `BaseSimplePostFactory`
+6. `rootUrl` is the URL for your deployed site.
+7. `contentFileName` defaults to `content.json`
+8. `disableRSS` defaults to false
+9. `disableSitemap` defaults to false
+10. `rssFileName` defaults to `rss.xml`
+12. `rssLength` is the number of posts to use in the RSS feed.
+Defaults to 20.
+13. `rssExcludePostTypes` an array of any post types you don't want to have appear in the RSS feed.
+14. `siteTitle` is a title for your site to appear in the RSS feed.
+15. `siteDescription` is a descript for your site to appear in the RSS feed.
+16. `author` a definition for the default author for posts in the RSS feed.
+An object containing `name`, `email`, and `link`.
+17. `sitemapFileName` defaults to `sitemap.xml`.

 ### React